 Natural Family Planning (NFP) is a method of postponing or helping to achieve pregnancy, all of which are approved by the U.S. Conference of Catholic Bishops (USCCB) and Archdiocese of Santa Fe.
 NFP is based on the observation of the naturally-occurring physical signs during the most fertile days of a woman’s cycle.
 By abstaining from intercourse during a woman’s most fertile time, couples are able to postpone pregnancy.
 For couples wanting children right away, intercourse during a woman’s most fertile time will increase the chance of conceiving.

-There are three different NFP methods that are natural, safe and effective without the use of risky drugs, devices or procedures.
+There are different NFP methods that are natural, safe and effective without the use of risky drugs, devices or procedures.
 Any married couple can effectively use NFP including women with irregular cycles.
 NFP methods are 97–99% effective when used correctly.
 Choosing a method is a matter of personal preference.
-The Archdiocese offers classes for three NFP methods including: Creighton Model Fertility Care System, Couple to Couple Sympto-Thermal Method, and Families of the Americas Method.
+The Archdiocese offers classes for NFP methods including: Creighton Model Fertility Care System and Couple to Couple Sympto-Thermal Method.

 Along with postponing pregnancy, NFP can help couples struggling with infertility to achieve pregnancy.
 The NFP method allows a couple to track the woman’s most fertile time (typically between day nine and 14 of her cycle).

 Benefits of NFP for couples wanting children as well as wanting to wait awhile include:

 Medically Safe.
 Because there are no drugs or devices to inhibit or promote pregnancy, NFP is 100% natural.
 Plus, there are no harmful side effects as there are when using artificial birth control drugs or devices.

 Health Awareness.
 Since NFP makes a woman more aware of her cycle, changes can alert her to possible medical issues.